TheSprigg/Toolbarbutton_not_shown/README.md

 Description:
 "SetSupportActionBar()" has to be set to be able to intercept "OnOptionsItemSelected()".
+When not setting "SetSupportActionBar()" the function "OnOptionsItemSelected()" in MainActivity will not be triggered.

-Unfortunately after adding this line of code the toolbar item is not shown at the started page.
-The toolbar item is shown after navigating to a different page and back
+Unfortunately after adding this line of code the toolbar item is not shown at the first page after startup (MainPage).
+The toolbar item will appear after navigating to a different page and back to MainPage.

-Steps
+Steps:
-1. Start App
+1. Start App.  <br />
-Expected: Toolbar item "Menu1" should be present
+Expected: Toolbar item "About" should be present <br />
 Actual: No toolbar item is present

 2. Navigate to second page via button

-3. Navigate back via toolbar this works and "OnOptionsItemSelected()" is triggered Expected and Actual: Toolbar item "Menu1" is shown and working
+3. Navigate back via toolbar.
+This works and "OnOptionsItemSelected()" is triggered. <br />
+Expected and Actual: Toolbar item "About" is now shown on MainPage and is working.

-When "SetSupportActionBar()" is not set "OnOptionsItemSelected()" in MainActivity is not triggered

 Tested on Samsung Galaxy Tab S2 (Android 7.0)